vsoch/vsoch.github.io/_posts/2024/2024-10-04-container-pulling.md

 <img src="https://github.com/converged-computing/container-chonks/blob/main/experiments/pulling/analysis/data/run3/img/pull_times_duration_by_size_run3_9_layers.png?raw=true">
 </div>

 We can see that adding a local SSD improves pull times by 1.25x.
-This particular image is a log of the times, and you can see the full set of images in the [repository](https://github.com/converged-computing/container-chonks/tree/main/experiments/pulling).
+You can see more images (e.g., log times) in the [repository](https://github.com/converged-computing/container-chonks/tree/main/experiments/pulling).
 If you want a simple solution, this storage is pretty cheap so probably worth it.
 You will need to ask for more quota for larger clusters, however.

 ### Big daddy SOCI snapshotter!